The most important facts

 - The Application Rule implements the European Network Code "Requirements for Generators" for the low-voltage level

 - A new basic set of rules for this voltage level comes about together with "TCR Low-voltage" (VDE-AR-N 4100).

 System relevance of the power generating plants in the lowest voltage levels is further on the rise.
 Therefore, newly erected power generating plants have to support the grid in future.
-The Forum Network Technology/Network Operation in the VDE (VDE FNN) has revised the "Power Generating Plants Connected to the Low-voltage Grid" Code of Practice (VDE-AR-N 4105) for this.
+The Forum Network Technology/Network Operation in the VDE (VDE FNN) has revised the "Power Generating Plants Connected to the Low-voltage Network" Code of Practice (VDE-AR-N 4105) for this.
 The Code of Practice will impose more stringent requirements on distributed power generating plants than hitherto.
 The framework with the new proactive requirements comes about to integrating further generation capacity in the low-voltage grids.
 A further driver for revision is the implementation of the European Network Code "Requirements for Generators" for the low-voltage grid in Germany.
 New plants that are to be connected according to the "Power Generating Plants Connected to the Low-Voltage Grid" Code of Practice will also meet all technical requirements from this European Network Code.